njbowen/Cellosaurus_Ancestry/README.md

 A Python script to stream, filter, and process the  Cellosaurus XML for cell line ancestry values

 # Cellosaurus XML Processor
 This project contains a Python script to stream and process the XML file from the [Cellosaurus database](https://ftp.expasy.org/databases/cellosaurus/).
-The script filters cell lines with for ancestry data and outputs relevant data, including disease site, ancestry percentages, and other key information.
+The script filters the Cellosaurus database for cell lines with ancestry data and outputs relevant data, including disease site, ancestry percentages, and other key information.

 ## Generated Files